VladimirK2/kzm-tools/tafcj-doc.md

     commit
         IHLD

-    # raw commit, not recommended unless there's no other way
+    # raw commit, not recommended unless there's no other way - for example, for tables without $NAU file - like F.LOCKING
     commit
         RAW
+    # output for an example above (in "update" section):
+    # [INFO] F.LOCKING>FBNK.FOREX: WRITE applied

 ##### Notes